 Joint Utility Board Sewage Treatment Plant Outfall Relocation Project

-The Joint Utility Board Sewage Treatment Plant is a hybrid secondary/tertiary treatment that treats wastewater from North Cowichan, Duncan, Cowichan Bay, Eagle Heights and Cowichan Tribes.
-The treatment plant is located on Cowichan Tribes’ lands near Duncan.
-The treatment plant is operated by North Cowichan and discharges highly treated sewage effluent into the Cowichan River.
-The Outfall Project proposes to relocate the outfall to a new location in Satellite Channel.
+The Joint Utility Board Sewage Treatment Plant is a hybrid secondary/tertiary treatment plant that treats wastewater from North Cowichan, Duncan, Cowichan Bay, Eagle Heights and Cowichan Tribes (the CVRD Central Sector Area).
+The Plant is located on Cowichan Tribes’ land near Duncan.
+It is operated by the District of North Cowichan and discharges highly treated effluent (cleaned water) into the Cowichan River.
+While this effluent meets provincial swimming safety standards, it is not clean enough for drinking.